Have your say

 - The two fixed term leases on the reserve have expired.

-The current RMP was made operative in 2009.
+The current reserve management plan was made operative in 2009.
 It covers 8 parcels of land classified as recreation reserve administered under the Act, totalling an area of 149.0913 hectares.
 The land is both Crown and Council-owned, with Council being the administering body for all of these land parcels.

 Council has decided to include 114 Bank Road property (Lot 6 DP 526717), the paper roads surrounding the recreation reserve land adjoining Lake Ngā Roto and any future land acquired to improve the health of Lake Ngā Roto in the new RMP.

-The land that will be covered in the new RMP is shown in this map.
+The land that will be covered in the new plan is shown in this map.

 Council allocated funding through the Long-Term Plan 2021 – 2031 to undertake the review.